 But the work continues.
-The benefits of having done the research, consultation and writing, allowed HSBRIS to proceed directly into management planning.
-The plan incorporates many ideas presented during and prior to nomination, to present a way forward that meets the expectations of the many and varied voices of the region.
+The benefits of having done the research, consultation and writing has allowed HSBRIS to proceed directly into management planning.
+The plan incorporates many ideas presented during and prior to and during the nomination process, to present a way forward that meets the expectations of the many and varied voices of the region.